How the remnants of the old world in Horizon Forbidden West awakens a sense of wonder

 As you may already know if you've played Horizon Zero Dawn, the Old Ones is the name for the past civilization that inhabited the world before the machines began taking over the land.
 Just as we still find evidence of past lives and periods of history buried beneath the earth, remnants of the people that came before can be found throughout the Forbidden West.
 I've barely scratched the surface of the adventure, but what I've already come to encounter in the opening moments fills me with a sense of wonder.
 In a way, it speaks to the wannabe archaeologist in me who's always had a fondness for history.
 For me, it's infinitely fascinating to learn about how people used to live, and how much has changed over the course of history through the artifacts they left behind.

 What makes the artifacts so interesting in Horizon Forbidden West is the fact they're all so familiar.
-Instead of finding ancient items that are alien to us, you find wrist watches, keys, and rings.
-As Aloy, the purpose and function of these items has been lost to time.
-Now, they're simply regarded as curios from the old world that can be sold for metal shards; keys are known as "ancient chimes'' and a digital wrist watch is an "ancient bright bracelet".
+Instead of finding ancient items that are alien to us, you find wristwatches, keys, and rings.
+As Aloy, the purpose and function of these items have been lost to time.
+Now, they're simply regarded as curios from the old world that can be sold for metal shards; keys are known as "ancient chimes'' and a digital wristwatch is an "ancient bright bracelet".
 I love how it mirrors the way we value everyday items from thousands of years ago.
-There's always been a part of me that's curious to know what people in the future might think of the items we're so familiar with today.

 Relics and ruins